swissmicros/SDKdemo/README.md

 # SDKdemo

-## Note that this version of SDKdemo requires DMCP 3.8 or higher to run

-## The SDK and related material is released as “NOMAS”  (NOt MAnufacturer Supported).

-1. Info is released to assist customers using, exploring and extending the product

-1. Do NOT contact the manufacturer with questions, seeking support, etc. regarding NOMAS material as no support is implied or committed-to by the Manufacturer

-1. The Manufacturer may reply and/or update materials if and when needed solely at their discretion
+## News

+There is new DMCP interface doc in progress see [DMCP IFC doc](http://www.swissmicros.com/dm42/doc/DMCP-ifc-html/).

-### This repo contains the sources for SDK demo project - simple scientific RPN calculator
+## This repo contains the sources for SDK demo project - simple scientific RPN calculator

+- *Note that this version of SDKdemo requires DMCP 3.8 or higher to run*

 README file contains basic instructions how to prepare building environment and build the program.